 Everything we feel is a reflection of our state of mind.
 If we decide that something will suck, well then, it will suck.
 If we feel sad or depressed, even the brightest setting will look grey and dreary.
 However, we as individuals have the power to change our perceptions by looking at the same situation from a different angle.
 This is something I’ve learned to do over the years, and it’s helped to shape my travel memories into something more than just misery.

 If you’re prepared for these types of things, then the trip won’t seem as horrible when the time comes.
-Embrace the realities and find ways to make your trip more comfortable.
+Embrace the realities and find ways to make your trip more comfortable (and learn how to laugh at the ridiculous things that happen!).

 Never leave your valuables in your main bag.
 Pack a daypack with essentials and bring it on the bus with you.
 Don’t forget to bring some snacks, like fruit, nuts, and packets of peanut butter, or slices of meat (Kielbasa, salami etc.) or cheese.
-These types of foods will keep your body nourished while you travel, and are often cheaper and healthier than what you’ll scrounge up at the petrol stations when the bus stops.
+These types of foods will keep your body nourished while you travel and are often cheaper and healthier than what you’ll scrounge up when the bus stops.

-Your daypack should also include things like toiletries, a change of clothes and underwear, and earplugs to block out the sounds of singers, snorers, loud-talkers, and crying babies.
-And be sure to wear a money belt under your clothes and have your passport, cash and credit cards inside it.
+Your daypack should also include things like toiletries, a change of clothes and underwear, and earplugs to block out the sounds of singers, snorers, loud-talkers, and crying babies (or screaming Vietnamese bus drivers).
+And be sure to wear a money belt under your clothes and have your passport, cash, and credit cards inside it.
 This way if your daypack gets swiped, you have the important things on your person.
 Ladies, don’t forget about your bra.
 It’s another great hiding place for valuables.

 As a solo female traveler it’s a good idea to have things like a set of keys in your pack for quick self-defense.
 You probably won’t need to use them, but knowing you have them will add a level of safety and comfort to your trip.
 Bringing a pashmina or sarong is also a good idea.
 They are generally large in size and will help to cover cleavage and keep you warm.
 Remember to dress comfortably, but be conservative if you don’t want to be hassled during your trip.
 Travel smart.
 There are times to be sexy, and on a bus in the middle of nowhere Asia or Africa is not one of those times.